-Born and raised in Kent, I started my journalistic career on our local newspaper, the Whitstable Times, in 2001.
+Born and raised in Kent, I started my journalistic career on my local newspaper, the Whitstable Times, in 2001.
 Within a few years, I was freelancing for National newspapers and wrote for the likes of the Daily Mail, The Sun, The Guardian and The Times, as well as magazines like Marie Claire, Woman and Woman’s Own.

 My work took me to Afghanistan, Pakistan, Malawi, Canada and Greece where I interviewed refugees and soldiers, businesspeople and celebrities on subjects as diverse as war, grief, disability, adoption, relationships, mental illness and life-changing experiences.

 When I transitioned from journalism to ghostwriting, I relished going from a 1,200 word article to a 96,000 word book – not just for the sake of it, but because a newspaper or magazine interview, however brilliant, can only ever tell part of the story.
 A book allows you to go into more detail.

 What’s also better about writing a book is that the author has control over what they say.
 Too often in journalism an editor will over-dramatise a story.
 Once or twice this has damaged the trust I had built with people I had interviewed.
 When you have your story ghostwritten by someone like me, you are in charge.

 If your book is published commercially an editor at a publishing house may ask you to expand on certain areas or change something, but it’s a discussion not a demand.
 As the author of a memoir, you have the final say.

 As a local journalist I loved being out and about meeting people, sharing a cup of tea, letting the conversation flow and the relationship develop.
 This wasn’t always the case with National newspapers or magazines because deadlines loomed, and the celebrities I often interviewed were short of time.